biya-coin/biyaliquid-docs/.gitbook/developers-evm/exchange-precompile.md

 ```

 * `grantee`: The address of the contract being authorized.
 * `msgTypes`: An array of message types (e.g., `MsgCreateDerivativeLimitOrder`, `MsgDeposit`) the `grantee` is authorized to execute.
-Refer to `ExchangeTypes.sol` or the Biyachain Protocol protobuf definitions for a complete list.
+Refer to `ExchangeTypes.sol` or the Biya Chain Protocol protobuf definitions for a complete list.
 * `spendLimit`: An array of `Cosmos.Coin` structs defining the maximum amount of specified tokens the `grantee` can utilize per message type or overall for the grant.
 * `duration`: The time period, in seconds, for which the authorization remains valid.